 Click here to learn more about the state of cannabis in California.

 Illinois was the first state to establish an adult-use cannabis marketplace without the voter ballot initiative process.
 On June 25, 2019, Gov. J.B.
 Pritzker signed legislation approved by lawmakers earlier in the year that legalized weed to possess and consume for adults 21+.
-The law also establishes a process to expunge the criminal records for nearly 800,000 cannabis possession convictions in the state.
+The law also established a process to expunge the criminal records for nearly 800,000 cannabis possession convictions in the state.

 Gov. Pritzker’s 2018 election campaign included a platform calling for legalization.
 Shortly after winning the governorship, he said he hoped Illinois would be the first Midwest state to begin legal, regulated cannabis sales.